Foundational

 by Atarah Atkinson

-The decorative plasterwork at the edge of a wall — ornate, carefully wrought, the kind of detail that makes a room feel finished and considered — is coming apart.
-Cracks run through the molding in ways that follow neither the original design nor any obvious logic, the surface splitting quietly from within while the overall structure continues to hold its shape.
+The cracks run through the molding in ways that follow neither the original design nor any obvious logic — the surface splitting quietly from within while the overall structure continues to hold its shape.
+It is not collapsing.
+It is simply revealing, slowly and without drama, what accumulates inside the most carefully finished things over time.

 -